-"Wetland" means those areas that are currently or were under normal circumstances (e.g., no filling or introduction of invasive plants) inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances, do support a prevalence of vegetation typically adapted for life in saturated soil conditions.
+"Wetland" means those areas that are currently or were under normal circumstances prior to any human caused alteration (e.g., no filling or, introduction of invasive plants) inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances, do support a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and estuarine systems; flowing, intermittent, or ephemeral streams and associated drainages; and similar areas; but does not include agricultural ditches or reservoirs."